Johnny Papalia: Return to Hamilton

 The next year, Bader mentioned to a friend from the Montreal underworld about what had happened to him in August 1973, who in turn passed along the news to the Cotroni family.
 In 1974, Montreal mobsters Vincenzo Cotroni and Paolo Violi were overheard on a police wiretap threatening to kill Papalia and demanding $150,000 after he used their names in the $300,000 extortion of Toronto business man Stanley Bader without notifying or cutting them in on the score.
-On April 30, 1974, Papalia went to Montreal, where Cotroni told him, "I don't want chicken feed.
+On April 30, 1974, Papalia went to Montreal, where at the Reggio Bar Cotroni told him, "I don't want chicken feed.
 He used our name.
 Half."
 Violi agreed, saying, "That's it.
 He got to his person because he used our name.
 Not because he used his name.
 The guy was afraid of us and he paid.
 People who use our name pay."
 Cotroni did not believe Papalia's claims of ignorance, telling him, "Let's hope not because, eh, we'll kill you."
 Papalia responded with a humility and meekness that was unusual for him as he replied, "I know you'll kill me, Vic.
 I believe you'll kill me."
 Inspector Ron Sandelli of the Toronto police stated, "This was a period in John's life when John was afraid."
+During the trial, Papalia who was angry that it was the policeman Robert Ménard who recorded him talking in the Reggio Bar twice challenged Mario Latraverse, the chief of the Montreal police's anti-gang squad, to a fight in the men's washroom in the courthouse.
+Papalia backed down both times after Latraverse proved willing to take him up on his challenges.
+After the second incident, Cotroni told Latraverse in French, "Monsieur Latraverse, I just found out what happened.
+Don't worry about it.
+I'll talk to him.
+I know you're a gentleman and he's not going to treat you like that".
+Cotroni kept his word, and Papalia ceased trying to provoke fights with Latraverse.

 Bader testified against them, and the three were convicted of extortion in 1975 and sentenced to six years in prison.
 Violi and Cotroni got their sentences appealed to just six months, but Papalia's was rejected; he served four of the years.
 Justice Peter Wright said of the three men convicted, "The evidence in his case is grim and appalling.
 It exposes a world of big money grabbed and held by the exercise of brute power.
 You did not fear the laws of this country and you have chosen to live their lives in a sub-strata of society that operates beyond the rule of law."
 The fact that Cotroni had threatened to kill Papalia if he went to prison caused him much alarm, and it came as a considerable relief to him in May 1977 when Violi and Cotroni were acquitted on most of the charges on an appeal.
 After his release from prison, Papalia went to his cottage at Lake Temagami in northern Ontario.